willstMSFT/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Refer to the [ADR Commitment page](m365-dr-commitments.md#data-lifecycle-management---data-retention) for the specific Customer Data at rest commitment for Data lifecycle management - Data Retention.
+Refer to the [ADR Commitments page](m365-dr-commitments.md#data-retention) for the specific Customer Data at rest commitment for Data Retention.

 #### Records Management: